SymfonyCasts/messenger/sfcasts/from-transport.md

 The last option I want to mention *is* interesting... but can also be confusing.
 It's called `from_transport`.

-If you look at `messenger.yaml`, this `DeleteImagePost` is not being routed anywhere, which means it's handled synchronously.
-Let's pretend that we want to handle it *asynchronously* and that we're routing it to the `async` transport.
+If you look at `messenger.yaml`, this `DeleteImagePost` isn't being routed anywhere, which means it's handled synchronously.
+Let's pretend that we want to handle it *asynchronously*... and that we're routing it to the `async` transport.
 Set `from_transport` to `async`... then temporarily route this class to that transport in `messenger.yaml`.